 (Kim Group) False colour scanning electron microscopy (SEM) image of device to measure superconducting correlations in a quantum Hall edge.
-For more information please see.
 G.H.
-Lee et al. arXiv:1609.08104.
+Lee et al. Nature Physics 13 693-698 (2017)

 Bilayer graphene device on hexagonal Boron nitride, used to study the fractional quantum Hall effect.
 Both integer and fractional Landau Levels show electron-hole asymmetry.
-For more information please see A. Kou et al. Science 345 6192 (2014).
+A. Kou et al. Science 345 6192 (2014).

 Landau fan of monolayer graphene showing an unconventional fractional quantum Hall sequence.
 Measurement is done using a scanning Single Electron Transistor (SET), about 100nm in size.
-For more information please see B. Feldman et al. Science 337 1196-1199 (2012).
+B. Feldman et al. Science 337 1196-1199 (2012).

-Colour map of electron and hole puddles of graphene on an SiO2/Si substrate For more information please see J. Martin et al. Nature Physics 4 (February 2008).
+Colour map of electron and hole puddles of graphene on an SiO2/Si substrate.
+J. Martin et al. Nature Physics 4 (February 2008).

 SEM image (false color) of a doubly gated, suspended graphene bilayer.
 The graphene flake (red) is contacted by metal leads (yellow) which allow for transport measurements to be performed.
-For more information please see T. Weitz et al. Science 330 812-816 (2010).
+T. Weitz et al. Science 330 812-816 (2010).